faburu/react-masonry-infinite-redux/README.md

 - [ ] click to delete
 - [ ] set number of tiles (currently 95)
 - [ ] demonstrate caching with header component
-- [ ] problem with keys in infinite scroller?